-Primed to let you enjoy income tax savings, your SRS account can offer you so much more for a sweet retirement.
+Primed to let you enjoy income tax savings, your Supplementary Retirement Scheme (SRS) account can offer you so much more for a sweet retirement.

 - Why open an SRS account